kti25/SQL/README.md

 Get rid of dublicate values: use the Group By Statement (use after where statements, but before order by statements)

 # Good References
-Anything that you do not find above you can google or use this referece: https://stackoverflow.com but be careful as there are small differences in sql types.
+Anything that you do not find above you can google or use this reference: https://stackoverflow.com

+Be careful as there can be small differences in sql types.
 We will be using postresql.